 2015: The Year Salsa Beat Ketchup

 News of a “drive-thru” food shopping concept has surfaced.
 Here the consumer has their automobile loaded with their food order while never leaving their vehicle.
 So convenience is obviously driving a lot of innovation within the Retail Food industry.
-All this points to the consumer deciding what trend(s) will succeed.
+Of course all this points to the consumer who will ultimately decide what trend(s) will succeed.
 If fuel costs remain stable in the next few years I can see competition in this area really heating up.
 Bon appétit.